HyperionU/nota-set/Sources/Socials/History/Modern Canada/Lesson 1.md

 ## 70's Economics: '72 - '74

-* 1972: Canada elects a Liberal minoritg gov't.
+* 1972: Canada elects a Liberal minority gov't.
 * Trudeau indexed pensions and began a spending deficit.
 * 1974: He won back a majority.
 * To limit US control of the economy, Trudeau establishes FIRA (*Foreign Investment Review Agency*).